bytewax/bytewax/docs/guide/getting-started/wordcount-example.md

 To read more about other options for sources, see {py:obj}`bytewax.connectors` for our built-in connectors,
-<project:#connector-hub> for other available connectors, or
+<project:#xref-connector-hub> for other available connectors, or
-<project:#custom-connectors> for information on how to make your own
+<project:#xref-custom-connectors> for information on how to make your
-custom connectors.
+own custom connectors.

 ### Lowercase all characters in the line